mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Located in file: *tasksSIRENA.cpp*

     This function writes the first row of the library (without intermediate AB-related values, because it would be necessary to have at least two rows=energies in the library).
-It also writes the **FIXFILTT** and **FIXFILTF** HDUs with the optimal filters in the time and frequency domain (real and imag parts) with fixed legnth.
+It also writes the **FIXFILTT** and **FIXFILTF** HDUs with the optimal filters in the time and frequency domain (real and imag parts) with fixed legnth and the **PRCLOFWM** HDU with the precalculated values for optimal filtering and :option:`mode`=*WEIGHTM*.

     **Members/Variables**